 Terrariums are living art, and they’re limited only by your creativity.

-There’s generally two approaches to creating a theme; material-led and design-led.
+There are generally two approaches to creating a theme: material-led and design-led.

 In material-led themes, you let the natural character of the materials you have dictate the theme.
-So, if you buy some Japanese seiryu stone for your hardscape, you might let that guide you towards an Iwagumi style terrarium, or maybe a nice zen garden.
+So, if you buy some Seiryu stones for your hardscape, you might let that guide you toward a Japanese terrarium theme.

 3. Use the Tools of Composition